-There are a number of metabolic diseases involving a lack of certain enzymes that are responsible for metabolizing commonly occurring byproducts of digestion.
-The absence of these enzymes is caused by either a genetic mutation characterized by a dysfunctional metabolic pathway, such as PKU or HCU, or organ dysfunction, such as enteric hyperoxaluria.
-In patients with these diseases, the absence of certain enzymes causes metabolites to accumulate to in the gut and systemically throughout the body.
-In patients with PKU and HCU, these metabolites build up to toxic levels resulting in serious health consequences, including irreversible neurological dysfunction.
+Metabolic diseases are disorders resulting from defects or alterations in how our bodies break down or produce important metabolites or molecules.
+In patients with these diseases, the absence of certain enzymes causes metabolites to accumulate in the gut and systemically throughout the body.
+In patients with PKU and HCU, these metabolites build up to toxic levels resulting in serious health consequences, including the possibility of irreversible neurological dysfunction.